w3c/wai-about-wai/_about/participating.md

     (WCAG)](/standards-guidelines/wcag/) documents to help make your website accessible.
--   If you develop authoring tools—any software or service that people use to create or modify Web content, including content management systems—implement the [Authoring Tool Accessibility Guidelines (ATAG)](/standards-guidelines/atag/).
+-   If you develop authoring tools—any software or service that people use to create or modify web content, including content management systems—implement the [Authoring Tool Accessibility Guidelines (ATAG)](/standards-guidelines/atag/).
--   If you develop Web browsers, media players, assistive technologies, or other user agents—implement the [User Agent Accessibility Guidelines (UAAG)](/standards-guidelines/uaag/).
+-   If you develop web browsers, media players, assistive technologies, or other user agents—implement the [User Agent Accessibility Guidelines (UAAG)](/standards-guidelines/uaag/).